hackware1993/Flutter_ConstraintLayout/README.md

 **If not necessary, try to be relative to the parent layout, so that you can define less id.**

 **Warning**:
-For layout performance considerations, constraints are always one-way, and there is no two child elements that directly or indirectly restrain each other.
+For layout performance considerations, constraints are always one-way, and there should be no two child elements directly or indirectly restrain each other.
 Each constraint should describe exactly where the child elements are located.
 Although constraints can only be one-way, you can still better handle things that were previously (Android ConstraintLayout) two-way constraints, such as chains.